-The Citizens Bank Scholarship will be awarded annually to a UACCB student seeking an Associate Degree in Business.
-The scholarship will be awarded to a student from counties where Citizens Bank is located: Independence, Stone, Sharp, and Lawrence.
-Three candidates will be chosen by the scholarship committee.
-Citizens Bank will make the final selection.
-This award is made possible by the Officers, Directors and Staff of Citizens Bank.
+The Citizens Bank Scholarship is awarded annually to a UACCB student seeking an Associate Degree in Business to a student from counties where Citizens Bank is located: Independence, Stone, Sharp, and Lawrence.
+Three candidates will be chosen by the scholarship committee and Citizens Bank will make the final selection.
+This award is provided by the Officers, Directors and Staff of Citizens Bank.